Jayne Ludlow: Man City appoint former Wales boss as girls' academy technical director

-Former Wales manager Jayne Ludlow has been appointed as girls' academy technical director at Manchester City, the club have announced.
+Former Wales manager Jayne Ludlow says her passion has always been to work in youth development at the top of the women's game after she was appointed as girls' academy technical director at Manchester City.

 The 42-year-old left her post with Wales, which she had held since 2014, by mutual consent in January.